JulianoCristian/devops-coding-challenge/README.md

 Create an instance inside the default VPC, passing bootstrap.sh as a parameter.

 ### bootstrap.sh
 Used by create.sh, but can be used at AWS console.
+Installs nginx, enable, start and create the version file.

 ### check.sh
 Will check if the version.txt is correct at configured IP/Host

+## Extras

+### CloudFormation - ec2.json
+Launch a t2.micro running Amazon Linux and engage SG.
+Bootstrap with user data and outputs Public IP, Private IP and AZ.

+### Chef - nginx.rb
+Just a simple recipe file for the code challenge.
+In production you should consider use the packache from chef team. https://supermarket.chef.io/cookbooks/chef_nginx

+### ELB - lb.sh
+Check if you have instance and put inside a configured elb.
+If you have more than one instance, will ask you for choose an instance.

+### Docker - docker.sh
+You must have docker installed and running.
+Pull nginx image, run detached and expose port 80.
+Create the version file and copy to the container.

+### SSH Check - check_ssh.sh
+SSH into the instance and check if there are any nginx process.
+If not will try to start it once.
+SSH options are provided to avoid SSH questions.